Fun Harlequin Quail Facts For Kids | Kidadl

 What is their conservation status?

 The harlequin quail is among the least concerned species of birds due to their abundant population among the wild savanna and rain forests.
-The increasing popularity of a quail's meat among humans is also paving the way to their extensive raising for meet and eggs.
+The increasing popularity of quail's meat among humans is also paving the way for their extensive raising of meat and eggs.

 Harlequin Quail Fun Facts

-The female harlequin quail is found to be pale brown with less strokes of black.
+The female harlequin quail is found to be pale brown with fewer strokes of black.

 How cute are they?